lokal-profil/interoperable-specifications/docs/rules.md

 (**) SHACL supports imports declared via owl:import, the rules are written from the perspective that these are respected and all RDF Datasets (potentially recursively) are imported first into a single RDF Dataset.

-(***) The value the id could in principle be the URI, however, it is highly likely that we want to write CSS rules targeting individual elements and then we need to be more restrictive as CSS rules cannot use URIs as part of selectors.
+(***) The id value could in principle be the URI, however, it is highly likely that we want to write CSS rules targeting individual elements and then we need to be more restrictive as CSS rules cannot use URIs as part of selectors.